-- HER2 negative (IHC 0-1+, or ISH negative/non-amplified) as determined by the referring site in a laboratory meeting national external quality assurance standards and in accordance with national or ASCO-CAP guidelines (84). - Tumour size and axillary lymph node status; one of the following must apply: - i.
-4-9 lymph nodes involved AND any invasive tumour size. - ii.
-1-3 nodes involved, with at least 1 node containing a macrometastasis (i.e. deposit >2mm diameter) AND any invasive tumour size. - iii.
-1-3 lymph nodes involved with micrometastases only (i.e. deposit >0.2-2mm diameter) AND invasive tumour size ≥ 20mm. - iv. node negative AND invasive tumour size $\geq$ 30mm. - NOTES: - a.
-Lymph nodes containing isolated tumour cell clusters (ITC) only (i.e. deposit ≤0.2mm diameter) will be considered to be uninvolved. - b.
-Involvement of lymph nodes with macrometastases or micrometastases may be determined either by histological examination or by OSNA or equivalent PCR-based assay. - Considered appropriate for adjuvant chemotherapy by the treating physician. - Patient must be fit to receive chemotherapy and other trial-specified treatments with no concomitant medical, psychiatric or social problems that might interfere with informed consent, treatment compliance or follow up. - Multiple ipsilateral cancers are permitted provided at least one tumour fulfils the tumour size and axillary lymph node entry criteria, and none meet any of the exclusion criteria.
-NOTE: Refer to section 10 for guidance on selection of tumour blocks to be sent to the Central Laboratory. - Bilateral cancers are permitted provided the tumour(s) in one breast meets the eligibility criteria and the other, contralateral tumour is not ER negative and/or HER2 positive and not clinically significant, defined by both of the following: - i.
-The contralateral tumour does not fulfil the tumour size and lymph node eligibility criteria required for trial entry; i.e. the following are not acceptable: - presence of lymph node macro-metastases; - presence of lymph node micrometastases if the tumour size is $\geq$ 20mm;
+- a.
+Lymph nodes containing isolated tumour cell clusters (ITC) only (i.e. deposit ≤0.2mm diameter) will be considered to be uninvolved. - Involvement of lymph nodes with macrometastases or micrometastases may be determined either by histological examination or by OSNA or equivalent PCR-based assay. - Considered appropriate for adjuvant chemotherapy by the treating physician. - Patient must be fit to receive chemotherapy and other trial-specified treatments with no concomitant medical, psychiatric or social problems that might interfere with informed consent, treatment compliance or follow up. - Multiple ipsilateral cancers are permitted provided at least one tumour fulfils the tumour size and axillary lymph node entry criteria, and none meet any of the exclusion criteria. - NOTE: Refer to section 10 for guidance on selection of tumour blocks to be sent to the Central Laboratory. - Bilateral cancers are permitted provided the tumour(s) in one breast meets the eligibility criteria and the other, contralateral tumour is not ER negative and/or HER2 positive and not clinically significant, defined by both of the following:

-- $\circ$ tumour size ≥30mm when there is no lymph node involvement. - ii.
-The treating physician does not consider that the characteristics of the contralateral tumour alone justify consideration of adjuvant chemotherapy. - Short term pre-surgical treatment with endocrine therapy including in combination with noncytotoxic agents is allowed providing that the duration of treatment does not exceed 8 weeks.
-NOTE: A pre-treatment core biopsy should be sent to the Central Laboratory; a sample from a surgical excision or other on-treatment biopsy is not acceptable.
-Refer to section 10. - Informed consent for the study.
-NOTE: Consent must be received prior to undertaking any trial procedure.
+- i.
+The contralateral tumour does not fulfil the tumour size and lymph node eligibility criteria required for trial entry; i.e. the following are not acceptable: - presence of lymph node macro-metastases; - o presence of lymph node micrometastases if the tumour size is ≥20mm; - o tumour size ≥30mm when there is no lymph node involvement. - ii.
+The treating physician does not consider that the characteristics of the contralateral tumour alone justify consideration of adjuvant chemotherapy. - Short term pre-surgical treatment with endocrine therapy including in combination with non-cytotoxic agents is allowed providing that the duration of treatment does not exceed 8 weeks. - NOTE: A pre-treatment core biopsy should be sent to the Central Laboratory; a sample from a surgical excision or other on-treatment biopsy is not acceptable.
+Refer to section 10. - Informed consent for the study. - NOTE: Consent must be received prior to undertaking any trial procedure.
 Randomisation and tumour block processing may be performed on the basis of formally documented remote verbal consent when written consent will be delayed; written consent is required before proceeding to trial-specified treatment.
 Refer to section 10.